victorp13/videoindexer-zoommedia/README.md

 * Logic App

 ## Solution flow
-1. A file is dropped into Blob Storage and
+1. A file is dropped into Blob Storage
-2. picked up by the Logic App that
+2. Logic App watches for new blobs being added
-3. sends the file to Video Indexer for analytics and after that
+3. Logic App sends the file to Video Indexer and Zoom Media
-4. sends the file to Zoom Media for speech-to-text.
+4. Zoom Media generates a VVT file based on the Dutch language
-5. Finally the resulting VTT is passed back into Video Indexer.
+5. Logic Apps passes the resulting VTT  back into Video Indexer

 ![Solution architecture](solution_architecture.png)